 Disney does, however, allow for up to seven user profiles and four screens streaming simultaneously – unlike Hulu, which will only allow one stream at once per account.

-Hulu is also one of only two streaming apps on the Nintendo Switch console – along with YouTube – and Disney Plus will not available on Switch for the foreseeable future.
+Hulu is also one of only two streaming apps on the Nintendo Switch console – along with YouTube – and it seems like Disney Plus will not available on Switch for the foreseeable future.
 Both Hulu and Disney Plus can be found on a wide range of smartphones, browsers, streaming sticks and smart TVs – though Disney Plus won't be on the Amazon Fire TV Stick at launch.